Forum of Culture and Arts of Uzbekistan Foundation: Culture and Arts

-Art Week Style.uz is annually organized by the Fund Forum jointly with Dom Stilya (House of Style) since 2006.
-The project presents diverse art-menu of catwalk, presentations, master-classes from arts and culture professionals, applied art, design and fashion exhibition, rarities expositions, auctions, contests of young designers, National Dress Festival, concerts of world music stars, and social events.
-World famous designers, jewelry and fashion brand owners, showbiz celebrities, vogue magazines’ editors, public figures, representatives of mass media from many countries take part in the Tashkent Art Week.
-Art Week Style.uz – is a crossroad of arts, traditions and modernity.
-For four years now the Week impresses with its scale and dynamics, versatility of its events and attracts more and more attention of the world most famous figures.
-Being also directed to international cooperation in different arts spheres development and creative personalities support, the Art Week Style.Uz is organized with the support from significant local and international institutions, public organizations including UNESCO, the British Council, Goethe Institute in Tashkent, French Institute, etc.
+Art Week Style.uz was annually organized by the Fund Forum jointly with Dom Stilya (House of Style) since 2006.
+The project presented a diverse art-menu of catwalk shows, presentations, master-classes from arts and culture professionals, applied art, design and fashion exhibitions, rarities expositions, auctions, competitions for young designers, National Dress Festival, concerts of world music stars, and social events.
+World famous designers, jewelry and fashion brand owners, showbiz celebrities, fashion magazines’ editors, public figures, representatives of mass media from many countries participated in the Tashkent Art Week.
+Art Week Style.uz was a crossroads of arts, traditions and modernity.
+For years, the Week impressed with its scale and dynamics, versatility of its events and attracted increasing attention from famous figures.
+Being also directed to international cooperation in different arts spheres development and creative personalities support, the Art Week Style.Uz was organized with support from significant local and international institutions, public organizations including UNESCO, the British Council, Goethe Institute in Tashkent, French Institute, etc.

-"Asrlar Sadosi" Festival of Traditional Cultureis grand project of the Fund Forum which presents all the diversity of the national traditions and customs, handicrafts and cuisine, unique oral and intangible heritage.
-The festival organizes annually since 2008 in cooperation with the UNESCO Tashkent Office.
-Every year the Festival is held in different regions of Uzbekistan in historical or cultural centers as an out-door fete.
-Each of these places has its unique heritage and centuries-old traditions passing from generations to generations.
+Asrlar Sadosi Festival of Traditional Culture was a project of the Fund Forum which presented all the diversity of the national traditions and customs, handicrafts and cuisine, unique oral and intangible heritage.
+The festival was organized annually since 2008 in cooperation with the UNESCO Tashkent Office.
+Every year the Festival was held in different regions of Uzbekistan in historical or cultural centers as an out-door fete.
+Each of these places had its unique heritage and centuries-old traditions passing from generations to generations.

-«Navkiron O’zbekiston» Festival (Young Uzbekistan) Festival of Traditional and Contemporary Arts held once in two years is one of the first youth projects of the Fund Forum aimed at discovering and supporting young artists and masters of applied art.
+«Navkiron O’zbekiston» Festival (Young Uzbekistan) Festival of Traditional and Contemporary Arts held once in two years was one of the first youth projects of the Fund Forum aimed at discovering and supporting young artists and masters of applied art.
 For the first time the Festival took place in 2004 in Tashkent.
-Young artists and masters under 35 with art education take part in this event from all over the country.
-The motto of the «NavkironO’zbekiston» Festival is «The modern view of traditional arts of Uzbekistan!» Participants present their original works, reflecting new perception of well-known styles of art by young artists and masters.
-A unique mix of the historical traditions and modern trends, of past and present, of East and West is notable in such pieces.
+Young artists and masters under 35 with art education participated in the event from all over the country.
+The motto of the «NavkironO’zbekiston» Festival was «The modern view of traditional arts of Uzbekistan!» Participants presented their original works, reflecting new perception of well-known styles of art by young artists and masters.
+A unique mix of the historical traditions and modern trends, of past and present, of East and West was notable in such pieces.